sportdeath/N-Gram-Music/README.md

 The most simple usage of this code is:

 ```
-./markov-music inputSongFile.wav
+./n-gram-music inputSongFile.wav
 ```

 This produces a 2-minute "improvisation" in the style of the input song.
-The output is writen to `inputSongFile-markov.wav`.
+The output is writen to `inputSongFile-n-gram.wav`.
 Three example songs are included in the `testSamples.zip` file.
 Recordings of unaccompanied instruments with percussive attacks, such as piano and guitar work best in the system, however the system will work on any input.